By Annabel Soutar • Directed by Chris Abraham

 Celebrated documentary theatre artist Annabel Soutar leads her family on a cross-Canada journey, probing the forces that are shaping the future of our dwindling natural resources.
 By innovatively dramatizing an eclectic and insightful set of interviews with scientists, government officials, activists and business leaders, The Watershed deftly documents a nation struggling to find the balance between environment and industry.

 “Whatever end of the political spectrum you’re on, The Watershed is must-see theatre.”—NOW MAGAZINE

-Runtime: 2 hours and 35 minutes, with a 20 minute intermission.
+Runtime: 2 hours and 45 minutes, including a 20 minute intermission.

 Invite your friends to come with our Facebook Event!

 #FridayFive: The Watershed (5 reasons why you should go see The Watershed) – Vancouver Presents